BBC Gujarati

 BBC Gujarati (બીબીસી ગુજરાતી) is an international news service by BBC in the Gujarati language.
 It was launched on 2 October 2017.
 The service is being operated on websites and social networking sites.
 The launch is part of the World Service's biggest expansion since the 1940s, following a government funding boost announced in 2016.

-According to the official website of BBC, Gujarati spoken by 50 million people, and hence it is the 26th most used language in the world.
+According to the official website of the BBC, Gujarati is spoken by 50 million people, and hence it is the 26th most used language in the world.